 San Francisco, CA

-a mini-department store for home furnishings.
+Khyber Pass is like a mini-department store for home furnishings.

 Much of what you see when you first walk into this warehouse-like space has an Asian feel, but the wares are actually imported from a broad swath of the Far and Middle East.
 If you wander in deeply enough you will soon find a big range of furniture styles, from traditional to contemporary, with a mixture of elm and oak pieces from China, reconditioned reproductions, antiques, and home accessories.
 The one thing it all has in common is that it's well-priced.